Oil steadies on U.S. crude inventories fall, demand hopes

 “Economic green shoots will help sentiment”, the bank wrote.
 “But broad macro worries, oil demand softness and pent up producer hedging may continue to serve as near term headwinds for oil prices.”

-Additional reporting by Noah Browning, Koustav Samanta and Laura Sanicola; Editing by Edmund Blair, Louise Heavens and David Gregorio
+Additional reporting by Devika Krishna Kumar, Noah Browning, Koustav Samanta and Laura Sanicola; Editing by Edmund Blair, Louise Heavens, David Gregorio and Diane Craft